jmkitavi/bc-11-pomodoro/README.md

 ### Issues

-Python Module `pygame` has support issues in latest MACs, still working on how to solve that
+Python Module `pygame` has support issues in latest MACs, still working on how to solve that.
+Suggestions are welcome.